Code-Institute-Submissions/JM-Milestone1-BeardedDragons/README.md

 The secondary aim of the project is to act as a prototype for an affiliate marketing website, by funnelling Users looking to purchase pet equipment to Amazon Store pages.

 ## UX
-The UI has been designed with style, intuition and simplicity at its core.
-The design aims to elevate the appeal of the bearded dragon through high quality images and detailed but easy-to-read information, and make the User journey as simple as possible.
+The UI has been designed with style and intuition at its core.
+The design elevates the appeal of the bearded dragon through high quality images and detailed easy-to-read information.
+The UI also focuses on making the User journey as simple as possible.

-Due to sizing and accessibility issues with smaller viewports and responsivity issues, many of the initial wireframe designs were revised to allow a more streamlined User Experience.
+Due to sizing and accessibility issues with smaller viewports and responsivity issues, some wireframe designs were revised to allow a more streamlined User Experience.

 ### Design

 * __Colour scheme__ - The site contrasts a dark background (CSS charcoal and black) with lighter text and features (CSS lightgray, burlywood and darkorange).
 As a pimarily informational site, the high contrast allows the User to easily find and read the information they need.
-To maximise User enggement, the highlight colour matches the most popular species of bearded dragon (pogona...).
+The highlight colour matches the most popular species of bearded dragon to maximise User engagement.
 * __Typography__ - Rubik is used to keep the information simple and easy to read.
-The headers are styled with Roboto to give the site a professional finish.
+Roboto is used to give headers a bold, professional finish.
-* __Imagery__ - Various high-quality images of the same bearded dragon are used as hero images to tie the website together and increase User engagement.
+* __Imagery__ - High-quality images of the same bearded dragon are used as hero images to tie the website together and increase User engagement.

 ### User Stories
-The UI has been designed with style and intuition at its core.
-The design aims to elevate the appeal of the bearded dragon through high quality images and detailed but easy-to-read information, and make the User journey as simple as possible.

 * A User purely seeking information or doing research on bearded dragons:
     * As a User, I want easy-to-locate, easy-to-read information